A Standards-Aligned Curriculum for Gifted Learners within the Cluster Model of Gifted Education:

-Durango District 9-R provides a vertically aligned curriculum for gifted learners to ensure academic achievement.
+Durango District 9-R provides a vertically aligned curriculum for gifted learners within the Cluster Model of Gifted Education to ensure academic achievement not only for gifted learners, but also for ALL learners.
 Students’ proficiency on pretests helps educators plan their instruction to provide compacted curriculum and advanced learning opportunities in Durango Schools in a multi-tiered system of support for students of all ages.
-Progress monitoring and adjustments through formative assessments ensure students receive appropriate opportunities for challenge, growth, and acceleration based on need.
+Progress monitoring and adjustments through formative assessments and flexible grouping models ensure students receive appropriate opportunities for challenge, growth, and acceleration based on need.

-Gifted facilitators at each building support gifted learners’ academic and social-emotional needs in a multi-tiered system of support in a team model with general education teachers.
+Gifted teachers at each building support gifted learners’ academic and social-emotional needs in a multi-tiered system of support.
+Gifted teachers use a team model with general education teachers, interventionists, and counselors.
 Elementary teachers focus their time on a variety of strategies, including cluster grouping, inclusion, and pull-out models.
 As students become more advanced and their data support content needs, 9-R transitions to advanced courses and acceleration offerings.
 Durango uses the Iowa Acceleration Scale to guide acceleration decisions.

 High-Impact Services Aligned with Student Need: